GeoGalib/Furniture-Store-Analysis-and-Linear-Regression/README.md

 	•	Python: For data analysis and machine learning.
 	•	Matplotlib: For creating customized visualizations.
 	•	Pandas: For data manipulation and calculations.
-	•	Tableau: For creating interactive visualizations (see link below).
+	•	Tableau: For creating interactive visualizations

 Project Contents